The Initial Statement of the Research Question should be no longer than one page, and should include the following sections:

 - Research design & methods

-- Applicants should also identify if they meet one of the four aforementioned categories of researchers and/or if they meet one or more of the underrepresented groups in health-related research as specified by NIH/NIDA.
-(Appendices should not be submitted with the application.)
+- Applicants should also identify if they meet any of the four aforementioned categories of researchers including whether they meet one or more of the underrepresented groups in health-related research as specified by NIH/NIDA.

 - Budget Summary and Justification: